cloudfoundry/docs-deploying-cf/ec2/configure_aws_cf.html.md

 title: Configuring AWS for Cloud Foundry
 ---

-This topic describes how to configure Amazon Web Services (AWS) for Cloud Foundry.
+This topic leverages the AWS and Cloud Foundry components defined and deployed in the [Deploying MicroBOSH to AWS](../../bosh/deploy-microbosh-to-aws.html) topic.

 ## <a id="create-cf-manifest"></a>Step 1: Create a Deployment Manifest